lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 follow whatever points you can find against any argument.
-This is important, not because I am convincing you to go against the original argument, but because in cases with a deluge of superficial evidence, you will most like fail to notice the *'taken out-of-context'* information, which you can learn when you hear the counter arguments.
-Hell, I don't even want to link so many articles debunking this.
+This is important, not because I am convincing you to go against the original argument, but because in cases with a deluge of superficial evidence, you will most like fail to notice the *'taken out-of-context'* information, which you can learn only when you hear the counter arguments.
+Hell!
+I don't even want to link so many articles debunking this.
 It would be sad.
 And ironic.
 You might say well, how do you know which links are right, which links are wrong?
 I don't.
 You can never accept any content just as it is.
 But, you can have a prior belief about certain kind of content which makes you focus your skepticism where its most needed.
 Go on, read all the links you find.
-I am assured, after a while you can tell whether an article has higher chance of pseudo-science just by looking at its CSS.
+I am assured, after a while you can tell whether an article has a higher chance of pseudo-science just by looking at its CSS.
 Its like finding your perfect life partner.
 A beautiful breeze will touch you and put a smile on your face (No kidding!).